catenax-ng/k8s-cluster-stack/terraform/02_vault/README.md

 # The DevSecOps secret engine is created as separate resource definition in the terraform files
 terraform import vault_mount.devsecops-secret-engine devsecops

-# All the team secret engines are placed in the 'product-team-secret-engines' resource
+# Importing resources with for_each loop in it is slightly different.
+Here you have to use an additional index
+# on the terraform resource at import.
+This then has to be quoted.
+# Current approach: use the map key of product_teams variable as index and secret_engine_name as path
+# Examples:
-terraform import vault_mount.product-team-secret-engines product-team-example terraform import vault_policy.product-team-policies product-team-example
+terraform import 'vault_mount.product-team-secret-engines["example"]' product-team-example terraform import 'vault_mount.product-team-secret-engines["bpdm"]' bpdm
 ```

 ## Handling the tfstate